 - Main database: The main database consists of all your contacts' information, activities, notes, histories, and so on.
 The database files are stored on your local machine by default.
-You can move the database and all associated files to another location or even over to a network drive if you so desire. - Database supplemental files: These files and folders are automatically created when you create a new database and include layouts, templates, e-mail messages, and any attachments associated with a contact record.
-You can't change the location of these files in the database; they are automatically stored as part of your database. - Personal supplemental files: These files, which are saved to your local computer, include files such as word processing documents not associated with a contact, newly created layouts, and templates.
+You can move the database and all associated files to another location or even over to a network drive if you so desire.
+This information is stored in the .adf and .alf files. - ✓ Database supplemental files: These files and folders are created automatically when you create a new database and include layouts, templates, e-mail messages, and any attachments associated with a contact record.
+You can't change the location of these files in the database; they're automatically stored as part of your database. - Personal supplemental files: These files, which are saved to your local computer, include files, such as word processing documents not associated with a contact, newly created layouts, and templates.
 E-mail messages and attachments associated with contacts are also saved as personal supplemental files.